Jump to section

 Disclosure of the material strategic economic, environmental and social milestones expected to be achieved in the following year, such milestones achieved from the previous year, and how those milestones are expected to or have contributed to long-term value.

-Sumitomo Corporation sets quantitative and qualitative management targets in its mid-term management plan and makes efforts to achieve the targets through a thorough plan-do-check-act (PDCA) cycle.Inthe new mid-term management plan "SHIFT 2023“, which has started in FY2021, we are also monitoring the social and environmental aspects of our business based on the 6 key social issues that were identified in FY2020 as well as their mid-and long-term goals and annual action plans.
-We have been monitoring their progress and we have started disclosing them since FY2022.
-For more information on the key social issues and their mid-and long-term goals, please see here.
+Sumitomo Corporation sets quantitative and qualitative management targets in its mid-term management plan and makes efforts to achieve the targets through a thorough plan-do-check-act (PDCA) cycle.
+In the mid-term management plan "SHIFT 2023", which has started in FY2021, we are also monitoring the social and environmental aspects of our business based on the six Key Social Issues that were identified in FY2020 as well as their mid-and long-term goals and annual action plans.
+We have been monitoring the progress and we have started disclosing them since FY2022.
+For more information on the Key Social Issues which are integrated into the Material Issues in 2024 and their mid-and long-term goals, please see here.

 Remuneration